Kremliovskyi/K8sEndpoints/README.md

 ![context selected](https://github.com/Kremliovskyi/K8sEndpoints/blob/master/src/test/resources/uat-context.png)

-## Restart endpoint:
+## Get All Pods:
-To restart endpoint you need to select it from the table and click "Restart" button below the table.
-After you confirm the action in the dialogue all Kubernetes pods will be deleted and Kubernetes will recreate them approximately in a minute or two.
+You may see the table with all available pods by pressing "All Pods" button

-## Refresh table content:
+## Refresh endpoints table content:
 "Refresh" button will only refresh the content of the table of currently selected context.

 ## Pods information: